Meluiscruz/Twenty_Forty_Eight/README.md

 ![Issues](https://img.shields.io/github/issues/Meluiscruz/Twenty_Forty_Eight.svg)
 ![Tags](https://img.shields.io/github/tag/Meluiscruz/Twenty_Forty_Eight.svg)

-## How to play
+## How to run an play

+1. Download the project
+2. Open a CLI on the project directory and enter the following: ```python main.py```
+3. A 4x4 window will be opened after you enter the command
-How to play: Use your arrow keys to move the tiles.
+4. Use your arrow keys to move the tiles.
 Tiles with the same number merge into one when they touch.
 Add them up to reach 2048!

 ## Scope of the project